 In this section are more challenging walks around Edinburgh, mostly over 5 miles in length.
 I look forward to adding to these when the restrictions end.
 During the lockdowns, I focussed on shorter local walks which can be found in my City Strolls and Leith Loping sections.
 They would suit people who just wants to get out of the house avoiding busy roads as much as possible.
-Routes are available for download at Rucksack Rosie on Viewranger and Outdooractive, and videos are available on YouTube when resources allow.
+Routes are available for download at Rucksack Rosie on Outdooractive, and videos are available on YouTube when resources allow.

 Macdonald Road Library to Boardwalk Beach Club.
 Linear (5.8 miles / 9.3 km).

 Powderhall to Cramond Brig.
 Linear (6.25 miles / 10 km)

 Arthur’s Seat via the Radical Road Circular.
 (Presently closed)